hilbix/bootp/README.md

   - This is due to flags not present in script yet.
   - Hence the script cannot decide ..
 - Barely tested for now
+- This is a bit Debian centric
+  - and Proxmox
+  - as I use it